 How does someone become a Flockworks Community Artist?

 It all begins with a conversation about your idea, and your background, skills and experience.
 Once a fit seems possible, a project Concept is developed that includes the target group, outcome/impact, timeline, materials and a budget.
 The Flockworks’ Board reviews the concept with a focus on how the Community Art initiatives align with Flockworks’ mission and values and the resources avaialbe.
 Support can include organizational affiliation, funding, fundraising, promotion and other material and conceptual assistance.
 A Community Artist is responsible for leading and carrying out the creative initiative.
-While Flockworks Board, Executive Director and others provide support, a Community Artist undertakes and leads their initiative, and is not a Flockworks' employee.
+While Flockworks Board, Executive Director and others provide support, a Community Artist undertakes and leads their initiative.